-This course can be counted in partial fulfillment of the elective credits towards the 120-credit graduation requirement.
+This course can be counted in partial fulfillment of the 130 total credits required for graduation.
 Students are required to take the AP Exam as part of this course.
 Failure to complete the AP exam in May will result in loss of weighted credit which will be reflected in the student's transcript.

-Course Title: Mathematics Strategies Algebra I Course Number: 4L1MS Grade(s): 9-12 Credits: 5 Prerequisites: NJSLS Assessment Scores Length: Full Year
+Course Title: Mathematics Strategies Course Number: 4L1MS Grade(s): 9-12 Credits: None Prerequisites: NJSLS Assessment Scores Length: 1 Marking Period

-Mathematics Strategies Algebra 1 is designed to provide preventive remediation for students who have been identified as less than proficient on the mathematics sections of the Grade 8 or Algebra 1 NJSLS (Partnership for Assessment of Readiness for College and Careers) Assessment.
+Mathematics Strategies is designed to provide remediation for students who did not meet grade level expectations based on multiple measures including mathematics standardized state assessments.
 A math strategies course is taken in addition to another standard mathematics course.

-Students will review concepts, skills, and problem solving strategies in preparation for the state mandated Algebra 1 NJSLS Assessment.
+Students will review concepts, skills, and problem solving strategies in preparation for the state mandated mathematics assessments.